walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 Jungle wood.
 There are many different materials in the Minecraft world, the most commonly used materials for building are:

- * "4" - Cobblestone
+ * "4" - Cobblestone or `blocks.cobblestone`
- * "5" - Wooden Planks
+ * "5" - Wooden Planks or `blocks.oak`
- * "5:2" - Birch wood Planks (light wood)
+ * "5:2" - Birch wood Planks (light wood) or `blocks.birch`
- * "98" - Stone bricks
+ * "98" - Stone bricks or `blocks.brick.stone`
- * "45" - Red bricks
+ * "45" - Red bricks or `blocks.brick.red`
- * "68" - Doors
+ * "68" - Sign or `blocks.sign`
- * "102" - Glass panes (for windows)
+ * "102" - Glass panes (for windows) or `blocks.glass_pane`

+You can create a single wooden block using the numeric values or the `blocks` variable.
+For example...

+    /js box( "5" )

+... and ...

+    /js box( blocks.oak )

+... both do exactly the same thing but I personally prefer `/js box( blocks.oak )` because it's easier to remember.
 For reference, here is a chart of all of the blocks (not items) in the Minecraft world...

 ![Minecraft Data Values][img_dv]